jaysylvester/citizen/README.md

 The key name is the pathname that points to the static asset in your web directory.
 If your app's URL path is `/my/app`, then this value should be something like `/my/app/styles.css`.
 The value is the Cache-Control header value you want to assign to that asset.

-You can use strings that match the exact pathname like above, or you can also use regular expressions.
+You can use strings that match the exact pathname like above, or you can also use wildcards.
 Mixing the two is fine:

     {
       "citizen": {